olavr-dev/00_notes/html-css-responsive.md

 ## Font Size Units

 `px` Easy to understand, but limited user focus and not scalable.
 If you set `font-size` to a pixel value, it will not scale with their browser's font size scaling.
-Not suitable for responsive design.
+Not suitable for responsive design, and bad for accessability.

 `%` Relative to the parent element size.
 Hard to manage due to cascading nature, such as nested elements.